awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/organizations-sharing.md

 # Sharing subscriptions in an organization<a name="organizations-sharing"></a>

 When you subscribe to products in AWS Marketplace, an agreement is created that grants you a license to use those products\.
-If your AWS account is a member of an organization, you can share that license for Amazon Machine Image \(AMI\), container, machine learning, software as a service \(SaaS\), and data products with the other accounts in that organization\.
+If your AWS account is a member of an organization, you can share that license for Amazon Machine Image \(AMI\), container, machine learning, and data products with the other accounts in that organization\.
 You must set up license support in AWS Marketplace, and then share this from within AWS License Manager\.

 **Note**
 For more information about AWS Organizations, see the [AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/)\.